chriswillsflannery/GUClone-ReactNative/README.md

 Common error messages and how to debug:

-on iOS emulator:
+ios:

-"No bundle url present"
+On screen display "No bundle url present"
 - While metro bundler is still running, open a new terminal window and navigate to project root
 - `npm install`
 - `react-native run-ios`

-on Android emulator:
+android:

+if Android studio gives you a Gradle build failure issue, within Android Studio:
+- File -> invalidate caches
+- quit android studio
+- navigate into the android folder of your app and remove the Gradle folder
+- re-open Android studio and rebuild your configuration